mcdonnellb/Boggle-online/README.md

 #### Google API
 I took inspiration from the Love Sandwiches project and decided to use a similar apporach to my computer Program, using Google Sheets to store data/ add data/ query data.
+The only use this has at present is storing high scores and printing these out.
+This will be further developed in future iterations.

 #### Testing